-- HACS continues to take affirmative measures to ensure that access to assisted housing is provided regardless of race, color, religion, national origin, sex, familial status, disability, sexual orientation, and gender identity. - HACS uses it current Language Access Plan, to provide information and forms to individuals and families with limited English speaking skills. - · HACS staff continues to attend annual Fair Housing Training to ensure that fair housing efforts continue to be implemented.
+- Continues to take affirmative measures to ensure that access to assisted housing is provided regardless of race, color, religion, national origin, sex, familial status, disability, sexual orientation, and gender identity. - Uses it current Language Access Plan, to provide information and forms to individuals and families with limited English speaking skills. - Staff continues to attend annual Fair Housing Trainings provided by HUD and internally to ensure that fair housing efforts continue to be understood and implemented. - Staff is encouraged to share experiences and identify fair housing issues facing their communities.
+HACS staff is actively working on how to resolve these issues. - HACS staff is in rotation to attend and observe RA Committee meetings.